 “Waiting long?”
 Calvin’s voice spoke up from somewhere, startling her for a moment.

 She soon recovered and turned toward the left area where the trees were.
 She got up from her spot and approached him, her face all scrunched up from the almost victory.
 But instead of throwing out some phrases to celebrate his win, he reached into a small cooler and took out a container.
 It was sealed up but still visible through its transparent lid.
 It was also cold to the touch as he handed it to her.

 “You’re right,” Calvin said, handing her a spoon.
 “I knew you would be here because I knew you too well, not because of fate.”

 Somehow, she didn’t speak up to celebrate either.
 She shook her head.
 “No, I believe you now.”

 He had on a puzzled look then, pondering why she was turning down a chance for victory.
-A practically giveaway that she would craved for in the past and would never let go of – even if just temporarily.
+A practical giveaway that she would crave for in the past and would never let go of–even if just temporarily.
 Yet now, it was happening right before his eyes.

 Before he could react, she pulled him into a hug.
 And just like that, he knew what his response was.

 “I believe in luck now,” Calvin said, smiling–and also tightening his grip around her.
 “If wasn’t for luck, then I wouldn’t be able to witness this day.”

 She released him and let out a smile also.
 But they did not linger.
 Their smiles had said it all.
 They followed the familiar path leading back out to civilization, sharing the ice cream he brought her and chatting happily about all the random topics of the world.
 Yet this time, as a couple.